 As a tax payer you have the right to know how your money is being spent and to be confident in the people spending it.
 And when you are being asked to pay more for a service, you should expect it to improve and deliver more for you too.
-In my final months as your Police and Crime Commissioner, I have received overwhelming support from the public and the Police and Crime Panel in setting a budget that will ensure a strong and resilient police service in the coming years.
+In his final months as Police and Crime Commissioner, Sir Clive Loader received overwhelming support from the public and the Police and Crime Panel in setting a budget that will ensure a strong and resilient police service in the coming years.

 The overall budget has been set at £170.840m, which is an increase of £2.280m over the 2015-16 net budget of £168.560m.
 The 1.99% increase in the amount of council tax paid towards policingin 2016-17 equates to £3.58 per annum for a Band D property, taking the total yearly figure to £183.58.

 The Commissioner has set the overall budget for 2015/16 at £168.5m, a reduction on the previousyear of £4.1m.
 To help sustain the base budget in the future to enhance community safety, the amount of council tax local people pay towards policing has been increased slightly and Band D households will now pay an extra £3.51 a year– an increase of less than 7p a week.
 This will generate an additional income of £1.038m for the Force.

 Police and Crime Commissioner for Leicester, Sir Clive Loader, has taken into account the financial challenge and inflation and has set the overall budget for 2014-15 at £172.595m, a reduction on the previous year.

 To help sustain frontline policing in the future, the amount of council tax local people pay towards policing has been increased slightly and Band D householders will pay £176.48 towards the cost of local policing, an increase of £2.61 per annum.

 - The full policing Council Tax leaflet for 2014-15 can be found here